AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 ## Supported identities {#supported-identities}

-*Adobe Campaign Managed Services* supports the activation of identities described in the table below.
+*Adobe Campaign Managed Cloud Services* supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description|Considerations|
 |---|---|---|